-When a new version of your application is pushed to balena servers, your devices are notified, and will initiate an update of their running containers.
+When a new release is successfully created, your devices are notified, and will initiate an update of their running containers.
 The regular device update uses the Docker pull mechanism.
 It requests all the layers of the new container image that are not present on the device (i.e. not shared with the previous image).
-Then from these layers the new image is assembled on the device, and replaced the previous version of the application.
+Then from these layers the new image is assembled on the device, and replaces the previous version of the fleet services.
 This process potentially moves a lot of data, uses a lot of space on the device to hold both the old and the new images, and the device can be in a sensitive state while Docker is updating (e.g. in case there's an unexpected power outage during that time).

-Once the delta (difference between the old and new image) is calculated, the device downloads and applies this delta onto the old application image, in place.
-When the process is finished, the new container image (new version of the application) is started.
+Once the delta (difference between the old and new image) is calculated, the device downloads and applies this delta onto the old image, in place.
+When the process is finished, the new container image (new release) is started.

-These binary deltas save on the amount of data needed to be downloaded, reduce the storage space requirements on the device to perform an application update, and shorten the time when Docker is updating.
+These binary deltas save on the amount of data needed to be downloaded, reduce the storage space requirements on the device to perform an update, and shorten the time taken for the update to apply.

 Enabling delta updates

-The Download progress bar on the dashboard might show for only a short time—much shorter than in a normal application update.
-This is because in the most common development patterns, there are usually very small changes between one version of the application image and the next (e.g. fixing typos, adding a new source file, or installing an extra OS package), and when using deltas these changes are downloaded much quicker than before.
+The Download progress bar on the dashboard might show for only a short time, much shorter than in a normal update.
+In the most common development patterns, there are usually very small changes between one version of the image and the next (e.g. fixing typos, adding a new source file, or installing an extra OS package), so when using deltas these changes are downloaded much quicker than before.

 Devices using delta updates still follow the prescribed update strategy.